Srikanth-Kb/Q-Learning-Agents/README.md

 ## Running the Code

-Run the following file for training the RL from scratch for each of the architectures: Comparison_Of_DQNs.ipynb
+Run the following file for training the RL from scratch for each of the architectures: <b>Comparison_Of_DQNs.ipynb</b>

 ![Trained Agent Demo](TrainedLander.gif)